jesus87/queensPuzzleAllSolutions/README.md

 # Eight Queens Puzzle Find All Solutions
-my solution for eight Queens Puzzle , using BackTracking Algorithm written in python 3.6.
+my solution for eight Queens Puzzle finding all solutions, using BackTracking Algorithm written in python 3.6.

 * Using Yaml File For Database configuration file (server,port,databaseName,etc..)
 * Postgres SQL For storaging of results